💰 EMI Calculator

 • n = Total number of monthly payments

 For example, a $100,000 loan at 8% annual interest for 10 years (120 months) gives a monthly rate of 0.667% and an EMI of approximately $1,213.
+Over the full 120 months, you would pay roughly $45,600 in total interest, bringing the total repayment to about $145,600.
+This formula uses the reducing balance method, which is the standard used by banks and financial institutions worldwide.

 Tips to Reduce Your EMI

 • 1.
 Larger down payment: Reducing the principal directly reduces your EMI.
+Even a modest increase in down payment can lower your monthly obligation noticeably.

 • 2.
 Negotiate rate: Even 0.5% less can save thousands over a long loan term.
+Compare offers from multiple lenders before committing.

 • 4.
 Shorter tenure: Higher EMI but much less total interest paid.
+If your budget allows, a shorter term is almost always the more cost-effective choice.

 Frequently Asked Questions